GeoscienceAustralia/ptha/misc/gladstone_2024_2025/analysis/probabilistic_inundation/exrate_given_threshold/README.md

 This created folders containing sums over source zones, with names like: sea_level_vary/highres_depth_epistemic_uncertainty/84pc/sea_level_vary-depth_exrate_0.001_0.84_sum_of_source_zones/

-## 7. Compress the output folders
+## 6. Compress the output folders
-At this point (or before) you should compress the output folders as they can contain many many files (e.g. 10^5 for Greater Perth).
+At this point (or before) you should compress the output folders as they can contain many many files.